 “You’re not in the cloud?!”
-If you’re not using something like Xero, MYOB or Quickbooks already, you’ve probably heard this a lot.
+If you’re not using accounting software like Xero, MYOB or Quickbooks already, you’ve probably heard this a lot.
 And for good reason.
 When it comes to your accounting functions, ‘the cloud’ is nothing short of revolutionary.

 Why the cloud?